 All ground floor.
 One king-size double bedroom with en-suite bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with woodburner.

 Electric radiators with woodburner.
 Electric oven and hob, microwave, fridge, on-site washing machine, dishwasher, TV with Freeview, CD/radio, WiFi.
-Fuel, power and fuel for woodburner inc. in rent.
+Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Off road parking for 1 car.
 Shared lockable bike storage.
 Garden with lawn, patio and furniture, shared front courtyard with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and restaurant 2 miles, pub 1 mile.
 Note: Infants only at property.
 Note: Brook 50 yards from property.
 Note: As property is on a working livestock farm, there will be some associated sounds and smells.

 Note: Infants only at property.

 Please note: The number of people occupying this property should not exceed the number stated on the Holiday Confirmation.
 If you wish to invite additional guests, this must be agreed by the owner in advance.